ellennickles/code-your-way-s25/encode.md

       distance from the origin of the canvas.
     - If you're stuck, write down specific questions for later review.
 5. **Modify** • Experiment with the code to make it your own!
-Use this step to play and learn and reinforce your understanding.
-Make it your own; modify the code in some way to make it distinct from the original.
-If something feels tricky or unfamiliar, start there—it’s a great way to deepen your understanding.
+Use this step to explore, play, and reinforce your understanding of how the sketch works.
+   Change the code in a way that makes it distinct from the original, reflecting your own ideas.
+If something feels tricky or unfamiliar, start there—it’s an opportunity to deepen your understanding.
+Ways to experiment:
     - Change visual elements like color, scale, or speed to see what happens.
     - Reorganize or rewrite parts of the code to simplify or extend its functionality.